tm-LBenson/reading-notes/read-04.md

 ## Functions – Reusable Blocks of Code

 Describe the difference between a function declaration and a function invocation.
->function declaration is when the function is written and arguments provided.
+>function declaration is when the function is written and parameters provided.
 Function invocation is when the function is called and can return a value.

 What is the difference between a parameter and an argument?
->parameters are used when a function is invoked. aruguements are setup during function declaration.
+>arguements are used when a function is invoked. parameters are setup during function declaration.

 # Miscellaneous